mchristianson/my-retail-api/README.md

 > brew install redis
 > brew info redis
 ```
-For more information see: https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298
+For more information see the [medium.com article](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298).

 #### cd to the api app
-`> cd my-retail/api`
+`> cd my-retail-api`

 #### Run the Grails app (bootRun is default)
 `> ./gradlew`